 Cost & Price Analysis

-Prices rise and fall with demand however the highly competitive nature of OCTG generally restrains profit margins of the major producers.
+Prices rise and fall with demand however the highly competitive nature of OCTG generally restrains the profit margins of the major producers.
 As would be expected commodity grades have lower margins than premium grades and lead time demands can push prices up significantly.
-Below are the 5 year average net margins of some of the main OCTG suppliers along with the trailing 12 month net margins as of Q2 2020.
+Below are the trailing 12-month net margins of some of the main OCTG suppliers, as of Q1 2021.

 The main cost components in OCTG pricing are: